 The Kennel Club expects clubs and societies to place the health and safety of everyone involved in an event licensed by The Kennel Club as paramount, therefore the committee should make the collective decision to cancel or postpone a licensed event.

-It is with regret that due to the recently introduced UK-wide lockdown we recommend the cancellation of licensed events until at least 28 February 2021.
-Societies should refer to the conditions stipulated by the government in their area.
-Therefore those societies whose events have been cancelled should contact The Kennel Club to confirm the cancellation and to let us know whether the licence fee is to be refunded or deferred to a future show/trial.
-A form is available for this purpose and club secretaries also have the facility to cancel their event via the dashboard of their club profile on The Kennel Club website.
-This position will be reviewed again in line with Government guidance at the start of March.
+Following the Government announcement on Monday 22 February detailing the step-by-step roadmap plan to ease restrictions it is with regret that we recommend the cancellation of licensed events until at least 29 March 2021.
+Therefore those societies whose events have been cancelled should contact us to confirm the cancellation and to let us know whether the licence fee is to be refunded or deferred to a future show/trial.
+A form for this purpose can be completed online and club secretaries also have the facility to cancel their event via the dashboard of their club profile, when they are logged into their account.
+This position will be reviewed again in line with Government guidance at the end of March.

 Secretaries are asked to confirm any cancellation in writing to the society and show services team as soon as this decision is made, giving the reason for the cancellation.
 This should be done by submitting the online cancellation of shows form.

 If the cancellation is notified far enough in advance this could free up a date for use by other clubs and societies.
 In other instances it will prevent the office assuming the event is going ahead and sending out reminder letters for schedules and/or catalogues.

 Registered Society AGMs 5 February to 5 July 2021 – Guidance note

 The Kennel Club has agreed that a registered society may diverge from the process prescribed within its constitution for AGM business conducted between 5 February 2021 to 5 July 2021.
 This has been made possible through the enactment of Kennel Club Board directive (Regulation C5.e. – 5 February 2021).